Can I Add My Girlfriend or Boyfriend to My Health Insurance?

 Free.
 Simple.
 Secure.

 Adding your girlfriend or boyfriend to your health insurance depends on your insurer's domestic partnership requirements and state regulations.
-You'll need official documentation proving shared finances and cohabitation, such as utility bills, joint bank accounts or a co-signed mortgage.
+You'll need documentation proving shared finances and cohabitation, like utility bills, joint bank accounts or a co-signed mortgage.

 Only 11 states recognize domestic partnerships for health insurance.
-Even if your state allows it, your insurance company determines specific qualification requirements.
+Even if your state allows it, your insurance company sets specific qualification requirements.

 Adding Your Girlfriend or Boyfriend to a Health Insurance Policy

 Adding your girlfriend or boyfriend to your health insurance policy depends on state regulations.
 Eleven states recognize civil unions or domestic partnerships.
 Some insurers also recognize domestic partnerships, extending coverage to your unmarried partner when you provide required documentation.
-To qualify, you need to prove a committed relationship with shared financial responsibilities, such as joint bank accounts or co-signed lease agreements.
+You'll need to prove a committed relationship with shared financial responsibilities, such as joint bank accounts or co-signed lease agreements.

-Health insurance plans for domestic partners cover the partner as a dependent, similar to a spouse.
+Health insurance plans for domestic partners cover the partner as a dependent, like a spouse.
 You can also add children living in your home.
-However, tax implications differ from spousal coverage.
+But tax implications differ from spousal coverage.
 Employer-sponsored plan premiums are pre-tax for yourself and your spouse, but post-tax for a domestic partner.
-The IRS also considers employer-paid coverage for domestic partners as taxable income, taxing the employer's portion of the partner's premium as imputed income.
+The IRS considers employer-paid coverage for domestic partners as taxable income, taxing the employer's portion of the partner's premium as imputed income.

 WHAT DOES DOMESTIC PARTNER MEAN IN HEALTH INSURANCE?